quicwg/base-drafts/draft-ietf-quic-transport.md

 * An endpoint can remember the number of Stateless Reset packets that it has sent and stop generating new Stateless Reset packets once a limit is reached.
-  Using separate limits for different remote addresses or different Destination Connection ID fields on inbound packets will ensure that Stateless Reset packets can be used for some peers even when other peers have exhausted limits.
+  Using separate limits for different remote addresses - or different values for the Destination Connection ID fields on the packet that triggers the reset - will ensure that Stateless Reset packets can be used to close connections when other peers or connections have exhausted limits.

-* An endpoint can set the TTL in the IP header to one fewer than the TTL in the packet that it received.
-Once the TTL reaches zero, any looping ends.

 * An endpoint can ensure that every Stateless Reset that it sends is smaller than the packet triggered it.
 In the event of a loop, this results in packets